 The default is to use NSEC.
 The iterations, optout and salt-length parts are optional, but if not set, the values in the example above are the default NSEC3 parameters.
+Note that you don't specify a specific salt string, named will create a salt for you of the provided salt length.

-- zone-propagation-delay This is the expected propagation delay from the time when a zone is first updated to the time when the new version of the zone is served by all secondary servers.
-The default is PT5M (5 minutes). - parent-ds-ttl This is the TTL of the DS RRset that the parent zone uses.
-The default is P1D (1 day). - parent-propagation-delay This is the expected propagation delay from the time when the parent zone is updated to the time when the new version is served by all of the parent zone's name servers.
+zone-propagation-delay This is the expected propagation delay from the time when a zone is first updated to the time when the new version of the zone is served by all secondary servers.
+The default is PT5M (5 minutes).

+parent-ds-ttl This is the TTL of the DS RRset that the parent zone uses.
+The default is P1D (1 day).

+parent-propagation-delay This is the expected propagation delay from the time when the parent zone is updated to the time when the new version is served by all of the parent zone's name servers.
 The default is PT1H (1 hour).